-Mason, a Jackson, was the representative for Virginia's 2nd congressional district from 1835 to 1837.
+Mason was the representative for Virginia’s 2nd congressional district and was a Jackson.
+He served from 1835 to 1837.

 From Dec 1831 to Jan 1837, Mason missed 292 of 1,132 roll call votes, which is 25.8%.
 This is worse than the median of 21.0% among the lifetime records of representatives serving in Jan 1837.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|